Ruth Cooper wrote to us asking for help with a Yiddish or Russian rhyme that’s a finger game. Here’s her email:

 The words (from close to 80 years ago) were something like:

 It’s probably either Russian or Yiddish.
 I once asked someone Russian, who had no idea (but also did not recognize the finger motions).
 I’m sure I’m mis-remembering the exact pronunciation.

 If anyone can help Ruth, please comment below.

 Thanks in advance!

 This article was posted on Sunday, April 10th, 2016 at 5:42 pm and is filed under Countries & Cultures, Finger Plays, Israel, Languages, Nursery Rhymes, Questions, Russia, Russian, Yiddish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.